Timestopeofficial/feechain/README.md

 * `9798` - Shard 1 Rosetta (for an explorer)
 * `9899` - Shard 0 WS for an explorer
 * `9898` - Shard 1 WS for an explorer
-> This allows you to use curl, hmy CLI, postman, rosetta-cli, etc... on your host machine to play with or probe the localnet that was used for the test.
+> This allows you to use curl, fch CLI, postman, rosetta-cli, etc... on your host machine to play with or probe the localnet that was used for the test.

 ### Go tests
 To run this test, do: